 Students are allowed to bring cell phones and personal electronic devices into the building for use before and after school, during passing periods, and during lunch.
 Students are not allowed, unless pre-approved by the teacher, to use or have their electronic device accessible during class.
-If a student violates the teacher's policy, the device can be confiscated and returned to the student at the end of the day.
-If a student has multiple violations, the device will be given to building administration and they will contact the parent/guardian for retrieval.
+Other personal device related information: